The Voice CMS provides a powerful WYSIWYG editor for modifying the pages and content within your website.

 - Give the file a

-Paste From Word or Paste as Plain Text
+Paste as Text

 Many authors use an external editor when creating their content and then when they are happy with it, paste it into the Voice WYSIWYG editor.